 When the sprouts hatch, gradually expose the seedlings to fresh air.

-After the appearance of 2 leaves, they are seated in individual cups with moist soil.
+After the appearance of 2 leaves, they are seated in individual cups with moist soil for continued growth.

 Full-fledged Chinese evergreen with seed propagation can be obtained in 3-4 years.

-Propagate Chinese evergreen by the division of the bush
+How to Propagate Chinese Evergreen by Division of the Bush

-When transplanting, the mother plant is examined.
+When transplanting, the mother plant is examined for division opportunities.
 If a root process has appeared that has at least 3-4 leaves, you need to divide the bush with a sharp knife into parts.

-Now you have to plant them in smaller pots.
-Put in a dark place for a week.
-The leaves must be sprayed frequently.
+Now you have to plant them in smaller pots and put them in a dark place for a week.
+The leaves must be sprayed frequently to maintain humidity.

-It is useful to pour the Chinese evergreen after planting not with ordinary water, but with a solution of a rooter.
+It is useful to water the Chinese evergreen after planting not with ordinary water, but with a solution of a rooting hormone for better establishment.

-You can root the Chinese evergreen in water.
-It is the best solution if you want to easily monitor root growth.
-But many gardeners say that they have trouble moving cuttings rooted in water to the soil.
-The young Chinese evergreen plant doesn’t adjust well.
+You can root Chinese evergreen in water.
+It is the best solution if you want to easily monitor root growth and development.
+But many gardeners say that they have trouble moving cuttings rooted in water to the soil because the young Chinese evergreen plant doesn’t adjust well.

-So it is easier to propagate the Chinese evergreen plant by cuttings in moist soil.
+So it is easier to propagate the Chinese evergreen plant by cuttings in moist soil for better long-term results.

-Common houseplant pests may appear when you propagate Chinese evergreen:
+Common houseplant pests may appear when you propagate Chinese evergreen.
+Being aware of potential problems helps ensure successful Chinese evergreen care and propagation.

 - thrips;